lammps/lammps/doc/src/fix_mdi_qmmm.rst

          yes = perform a one-time connection to the MDI engine code no = do not perform the connection operation *elements* args = N_1 N_2 ...
-N_ntypes N_1,N_2,...N_ntypes = atomic number for each of ntypes LAMMPS atom types
+N_ntypes N_1,N_2,...N_ntypes = chemical symbol for each of ntypes LAMMPS atom types

 Examples
 """"""""